C-Jeevesh/C-Jeevesh/README.md

 Let me tell you a bit about myself.

-I’ve always been fascinated by the intersection where logic meets creativity.
+I’ve always been fascinated by the intersection where logic meets creativity .
 I work as a **Frontend Developer**and UI/UX Developer, but I like to think of myself as a builder of experiences.

 For me, code isn't just about syntax or algorithms; it's a modern form of storytelling.
 I spend my days (and often my nights) blending the precision of AI with the fluidity of **interface design**.
 My goal is simple: to make the web feel faster, smarter, and a little more human.